anujmahajan28/tp/README.md

 Thank you.

 We have one person who also has similar experience, so I would like to hand it over to Vishakha to take it further.

+Hello everyone,
+My name is Anuj Mahajan, and I am working as a Test Analyst at Banking Platform IT Corporate Credits for the MyCreditApp application.
+I’ll be sharing my experience and contribution to the Request Module of MyCreditApp.

+The purpose of the “Request to Decision” module is to retrieve all the requests that have been created or validated for all coverage and business lines originating sites.
+It covers end-to-end workflow from request creation to decisions from a credit committee.
+The legal entities and facilities will have their own data journey with data coming from referential (current), input by the analysts (proposed), and input by decision makers (recommended / decided).
+And the decided data will be fed to other systems after final decision.

+When I started working on this project, my first step was to understand the entire MyCreditApp workflow.
+Once I had that clarity, I began translating these functional steps into test scenarios that covered both business logic and user interactions.

+The next step is test case design.
+Here, my focus is on creating modular and reusable test cases that could be easily maintained and scaled for future releases.
+Each test case is written using Gherkin syntax — Given, When, Then — which helped maintain a clear, behavior-driven format.
+This structure not only improved readability and maintainability but also made it easily understandable by automation testers.

+I even made sure that the cases are aligned with automation standards.
+For example, I included selector references, action sequences, and expected outcomes in a way that could be easily converted into steps by the automation team and saved their time during automation.

+Once the design is in place, I work on optimizing existing manual test cases.
+Many scenarios were repetitive or overlapping, so I streamlined them, removed duplication, and merged related cases where possible.
+This improved test coverage while keeping the documentation lean and effective.

+I am actively involved in the NRT cycle, validating critical functionalities, logging defects in JIRA, and maintaining detailed reports in Excel for analysis and traceability.
+These reports helped the team identify blocker or critical issues and track how fixes were performed across builds.

+Alongside this, I also contributed to streamlining the documentation process.
+We structured the repository in a way that anyone new joining the project could quickly understand the test flow, business logic, and execution order.
+This made our testing process faster and more consistent, especially during tight release timelines.

+One thing I particularly enjoyed was how closely this work connected testing with business understanding.
+Every test scenario reflected an actual use case from the credit lifecycle.
+It wasn’t just about clicking through screens — it was about ensuring that every approval, validation, and decision aligned with business rules and data accuracy.

+Through this project, I have strengthened both my technical and analytical skills.
+Technically, I worked with tools like Python, SQL, JavaScript, JIRA, and Excel, and learned how they fit into the QA workflow.
+Analytically, I learned how to think beyond pass/fail — to look at why an issue happens, how it affects downstream processes, and how to prevent it in the future.

+Working on this module also taught me the value of collaboration.
+I regularly interacted with developers, automation testers, and product owners to clarify requirements and align priorities.
+These discussions helped improve our understanding of dependencies and reduced turnaround time during defect resolution.
+The experience really helped me grow as a tester.

+And I feel the sense of ownership and helped me contribute meaningfully to improving the quality and reliability of MyCreditApp’s credit request process.
+More importantly, it taught me how thoughtful planning and teamwork can make testing not just a checkpoint, but a reliable part of the delivery process.

+Thank you.
+We have one person who also has a similar experience, so I would like to hand it over to Vishakha to take it further.